Chapter #3 - Memory

 Short-term memory can fade after a few minutes and rarely lasts more than several hours.

-A short review can move material from short-term memory into long-term memory
+A short review can move material from short-term memory into long-term memory12.Use daylight.

-Study your most difficult subjects during daylight hours.
+Study your most difficult subjects during daylight hours.13.Distribute learning.

 Research suggests that marathon study sessions are not effective.

-You can get more done if you take regular breaks and you can even use them as mini- rewards.
+You can get more done if you take regular breaks and you can even use them as mini- rewards.14.Be aware of attitudes.

 People who think history is boring or hard tend to have difficulty remembering history.